White Irish: Health

 A 2009 study published in Ethnicity & Health demonstrated that the grouping self-reported higher rates of poor general health than the White British populace.
-This was found to be particularly the case in Northern Ireland, for those who had designated themselves as White, and with an "Irish" national identity.
-In 2020, a UCL study based in NHS England data, showed that the White Irish group was around 50 per cent less at risk of death from COVID-19 than other black, Asian and minority ethnic (BAME) groups.
-This was significantly lower than the White British group, which were 12 per cent lower than the average risk for BAME communities.
+This was found to be particularly the case in Northern Ireland, for those who had designated themselves as White and with an "Irish" national identity.
+In 2020, a UCL study based on NHS England data showed that the White Irish group was around 50 per cent less at risk of death from COVID-19 than other black, Asian and minority ethnic (BAME) groups.
+This was significantly lower than the White British group, which was 12 per cent lower than the average risk for BAME communities.

 Identity

 In 2015 research, University of Southampton fellow Dr Rosalind Willis explored the social fragility of the White Irish ethnicity, particularly in England where distinctions between White British and White Irish are, at times, openly denied.

 In July 2019, the East Ham constituency Labour branch was criticised for its election of a white Irish woman as the women’s officer for its Black, Asian and Minority Ethnic (BAME) forum.
 The woman in question self-identified as being an ethnic minority and no objections within the branch were raised against her election.
-Branch secretary, Syed Taqi Shah commented that "if somebody self-declares [as BAME], and the Labour Party allows them to do so, they should be respected."
+Branch secretary, Syed Taqi Shah, commented that "if somebody self-declares [as BAME], and the Labour Party allows them to do so, they should be respected."

 Police discrimination

-In a 1995 study, sociologist Jock Young found that of 1000 randomly selected residents of Finsbury Park when were asked if they had been stopped by the police over the past year, the White Irish population was disproportionately large with 14.3%, in contrast to 12.8% of Black Caribbean and 5.8% of White British people.
-The researchers found the Police tactic of 'lurking and larking', whereby constables would wait outside Irish pubs and clubs to make arrests to be to blame for the high statistics, which was labelled a form of 'institutional racism'.
+In a 1995 study, sociologist Jock Young found that, of 1000 randomly selected residents of Finsbury Park who were asked if they had been stopped by the police over the past year, the White Irish population was disproportionately large at 14.3%, in contrast to 12.8% of Black Caribbean and 5.8% of White British people.
+The researchers found the Police tactic of 'lurking and larking', whereby constables would wait outside Irish pubs and clubs to make arrests, to be to blame for the high statistics, which was labelled a form of 'institutional racism'.